CBD for Stress?

 Why should I feel panicked before going out on a stage to speak about a topic I am familiar with and prepared for?
 Why shouldn’t a person be excited about going on a date with someone they are attracted to?
 Why should people spend time worrying about catching a disease they have no valid reason to believe they are going to get?
 Why should some people spend countless hours in bed doing nothing but worrying about something that hasn’t even happened yet?
 These are all varying forms of stress and anxiety.

 Now, I have been taking CBD for a while, so there are a few things to consider.
-If you have never taken so much as a CBD 25mg dose, your ECS may need to get primed.
+If you have never taken so much as a CBD 25mg dose you may need to be patient.
 Eventually you will find a CBD product like CBD gummies and other CBD edibles, or a CBD oil that is to your liking.
 You will also determine a CBD dose that is right for you through a bit of a trial and error process.
 Here are some stressful situations you might find yourself in.

 Public Speaking or an Interview